j3ssie/metabigor/README.md

 </p>

 ## What is Metabigor?
-Metabigor allows you to do query from command line to awesome Search Engines (like Shodan, Censys, Fofa, etc) without any API key.
+Metabigor allows you do query from command line to awesome Search Engines (like Shodan, Censys, Fofa, etc) without any API key.

 ## But Why Metabigor?
-* Don't use your API key so you don't have to worry about litmit of API quotation.
+* Don't use your API key so you don't have to worry about litmit of API quotation.**\***

-* Do query from command line without Premium account.
+* Do query from command line without Premium account.**\***

-* Get more results without Premium account.
+* Get more result without Premium account. **\***

 * But I have an Premium account why do I need this shit?
     * Again Metabigor will not lose your API quotation.
-    * Your query will optimized so you gonna get more results than using it by hand or API key.
+    * Your query will optimized so you gonna get more result than using it by hand or API key.
-    * Never get duplicate result.
+    * Never get duplicate result.**\***

 ## How it works?
-Metabigor gonna use your cookie or not to simulate search from browser and your query will be optimized to get more results.
+Metabigor gonna use your cookie or not to simulate search from browser and optimize the query to get more result.

 ## Search Engine currently supported
 - [x] Shodan.